-Users' mailbox data is saved in databases located on your local drives.
+Backed-up data is saved in databases located on your local drives.
 This allows offline access and potentially unlimited storage.

-Under the Jobs tab, you can manage your backup, restore or archive jobs.
+On the Jobs tab, you can manage your backup, restore or archive jobs.
 Here you can also view real-time statistics regarding the job's activity.

-When restoring SharePoint data, you can map users and groups between the source and the target team sites.
+When restoring SharePoint data, you can map users and groups between the source and the target sites.
 Thanks to that the program knows how to restore permissions in the target location.

-The program also lets you map permission levels between the source and the target teams sites.
+The program also lets you map permission levels between the source and the target SharePoint sites.
 Use the Map and Automap buttons to match the permission levels manually or let the program do it automatically.

 Automatic archiving of backup storages can come in handy if you are using storage retention or if you just want to make sure your backup is 150% safe.